angelicamanigque/Breast-Cancer-Detection-Using-the-NVIDIA-Jetson-Nano-2GB-Developer-Kit/Setup.md

 If your Jetson Nano isn't set up yet, here's a tutorial on how to do that: https://www.youtube.com/watch?v=uvU8AXY1170&ab_channel=NVIDIADeveloper

 ## Making a Swap File
-The amount of swap in the video is not enough to be able to pull Roboflow from the library.
-To make more swap, follow these steps after you've logged into the Jetson: <br />
+The amount of swap in the nano is not enough to be able to pull Roboflow from the library.
+To make more swap storage, follow these steps after you've logged into the Jetson: <br />
 1. First, disable swap so we can make changes:
     >sudo swapoff -a
 2. Next, create a swap file.
 This will take quite a while: